 Noting the relevance of Aichi 2020 Biodiversity Target no. 11 related to protected areas, and further noting CMS Resolution 12.7 on the need to advance ecological networks of protected sites for migratory species and Article III 2(c) of the Agreement which requires Parties to “identify sites and habitats for migratory waterbirds occurring within their territory and encourage the protection, management, rehabilitation and restoration of these sites’’, Article III 2(d) which requires parties to ‘coordinate their efforts to ensure that a network of suitable habitats is maintained or, where appropriate, re-established throughout the entire range of each migratory waterbird species concerned’’, and Article III 2(e) which requires Parties to ‘investigate problems that are posed or are likely to be posed by human activities and endeavour to implement remedial measures’’…”,

-Recalling the AEWA Action Plan which requires Parties to “take appropriate actions nationally or through the framework of Regional Fisheries Management Organisations (RFMOs) and relevant international organisations to minimise the impact of fisheries5 on migratory waterbirds, and where possible cooperate within these forums, in order to decrease the mortality in areas within and beyond national jurisdiction; appropriate measures shall especially address incidental killing and bycatch in fishing gear including the use of gill nets, longlines and trawling” in paragraph 4.3.7, and to “take appropriate actions nationally or through the framework of Regional Fisheries Management Organisations (RFMOs) and relevant international organisations to minimise the impact of fisheries on migratory waterbirds resulting in particular from unsustainable fishing that causes depletion of food resources for migratory waterbirds” in paragraph 4.3.8, as well as CMS Resolution 12.22 on bycatch of CMS-listed species, noting the relevance of Aichi Target no. 6 related to fisheries and their impacts on threatened species and welcoming the European Commission’s 2012 Action Plan for reducing incidental catches of seabirds in fishing gears, and the existing National Plans of Action implemented by a number of Parties,
+Recalling the AEWA Action Plan which urges Parties to “take appropriate actions nationally or through the framework of Regional Fisheries Management Organisations (RFMOs) and relevant international organisations to minimise the impact of fisheries on migratory waterbirds, and where possible cooperate within these forums, in order to decrease the mortality in areas within and beyond national jurisdiction; appropriate measures shall especially address incidental killing and bycatch in fishing gear including the use of gill nets, longlines and trawling” in paragraph 4.3.7, and to “take appropriate actions nationally or through the framework of Regional Fisheries Management Organisations (RFMOs) and relevant international organisations to minimise the impact of fisheries on migratory waterbirds resulting in particular from unsustainable fishing that causes depletion of food resources for migratory waterbirds” in paragraph 4.3.8, as well as CMS Resolution 12.22 on bycatch of CMS-listed species, noting the relevance of Aichi Target no. 6 related to fisheries and their impacts on threatened species and welcoming the European Commission’s 2012 Action Plan for reducing incidental catches of seabirds in fishing gears, and the existing National Plans of Action implemented by a number of Parties,

 Recognising the central role and responsibilities of Regional Fisheries Management Organisations to minimise catch of non-target species in their fisheries, as established in the UN Fish Stocks Agreement, and the role of CMS, its other related Agreements and other multiple international actors in addressing these issues,